AvantaDesign/avanta-coinmaster/docs/AUTHENTICATION_ANALYSIS_PLAN.md

 - `migrations/009_add_admin_user_and_roles.sql`
 - `schema.sql`

-This analysis should be thorough and systematic, taking the time needed to understand the complete authentication system before proposing solutions.
+This analysis and implementation should be thorough and systematic, taking the time needed to understand the complete authentication system and then implementing a complete working solution.
+The goal is to deliver a fully functional authentication system, not just analysis.